 Fade: Press to adjust the audio between the front and rear speakers.
 Use \triangle / ∇ / \triangleleft SEEK, SEEK \triangleright .
 Speed sensitive volume: Radio volume automatically changes slightly with vehicle speed to compensate for road and wind noise.
-Press MENU to access and use $\triangle / \nabla / \blacktriangleleft$ SEEK, SEEK \triangleright to adjust.
-Compression: Brings soft and loud CD passages together for a more consistent listening level.
-Autoset: Allows you to set the strongest local radio stations without losing your original manually set preset stations for AM/FM1/FM2 .
-Press MENU to access.
-Use \triangle / ∇ / \triangleleft SEEK, SEEK \triangleright to set.
+Use \triangle / ∇ / \triangleleft SEEK, SEEK \triangleright to adjust.
+Autoset: Allows you to set the strongest local radio stations without losing your original manually set preset stations for AM/FM1/FM2.
+Use ▲ / ▼ / ✓ SEEK, SEEK ➤ to turn on/off.
 When the six strongest stations are filled, the station stored in preset 1 will begin playing.
 If there are less than six strong stations, the system will store the last one in the remaining presets.
-Setting the clock: Press MENU until SELECT HOUR or SELECT MINUTE is displayed.
-Use SEL to manually increase () or decrease (V) the hours/minutes.
-Press MENU again to disengage clock mode.
-4. Aux: Press to toggle between FES/DVD and AUX modes.
-If no auxiliary sources are available.
-NO AUX AUDIO will be displayed.
+Setting the clock: Press until SELECT HOUR or SELECT MINS is displayed.
+Use \triangle / ∇ / \triangleleft SEEK, SEEK \triangleright to adjust the hours/minutes.
+4. Aux: Press to toggle between AUX FES/DVD and AUX modes.
+If no auxiliary sources are available, NO AUX AUDIO will be displayed.
 5. Seek: Press to access the next SEEK strong station or track.
 6. Text: This control currently not supported.
-7. Shuffle: Press to play tracks in SHUFFLE random order.
-8. Comp (Compression): In CD COME mode, brings soft and loud CD passages together for a more consistent listening level.
-9. Repeat: Press to repeat the REPEAT current CD track.
+7. Shuffle: Press to play tracks in SHUFFLE random order on the selected CD.
+8. Compress (Compression): In COMPRESS CD mode, brings soft and loud CD passages together for a more consistent listening level.

+9. Repeat: Press to repeat the

+current CD track.